mwangi-george2/Analyzing-World-Population-Data-local/script.md

     ## [1] "country_code"  "region"        "income_group"  "special_notes"
     ## [5] "country_name"

-Finally, it would be a good a idea to have one data frame that we will use for all analyses.
-We will combine the two tables using the `country_code` code and then select our rows of interest.
+Last but not least, it would be a good idea to utilize a single data frame for all of our analysis.

+We’ll join the two tables together using the `country_code` column before choosing our key variables.

 ``` r
 world_pop <- pop_data %>%